Camila Coelho Shows Off Majorly Toned Bikini Bod

 Earlier today, Camila Coelho posted a brand new bikini pic.
 So far, it’s been liked by over 100,000 fans, and plenty of them sounded impressed by her toned bod.

 The photo was taken from above Camila, as she casually sat in a blue folding chair.
 She sat on top of a colorful towel, as she rocked a black bikini.
 The model also accessorized with a red visor hat.
 She placed her left hand on her head in the first shot, while she let her right arm relax.
-She wore a watch, and dark sunglasses.
+She wore a watch and dark sunglasses.

 Coelho’s tan and toned midriff was clearly visible.
 A second photo from the set showed Camila in the same seat, except she looked down with her arms on the armrests.